Key Numbers and Insights

 How to access the advertising cabinet?

-The easiest way is to contact one of the official Telegram Ads partners (for example, advertising agencies that aggregate clients' budgets).
+The simplest way is to contact one of the official Telegram Ads partners (for example, advertising agencies that consolidate client budgets).

 Direct access with a minimum budget of 2 million euros is suitable only for large advertisers.
-For small and medium businesses, it's more logical to use partner cabinets or alternative platforms, which we will discuss later.
+For medium and small businesses, it makes more sense to use partner accounts or alternative platforms, which we will discuss later.

 Types of targeting in Telegram Ads

 Telegram Ads offers two main targeting sections: Target Users (targeting users) and Target Channels (targeting channels).
-Let's explore each in detail.
+Let's take a closer look at each one.

 Target Users – targeting users

-This section allows you to show ads to people who meet certain criteria.
-Data is collected based on activity in the messenger.Available parameters:
+This section allows you to show ads to people who meet specific criteria.
+Data is gathered based on activity in the messenger.Available parameters:

 Subscriptions to channels (interests).
-You choose thematic channels, and ads are shown to their subscribers.
-For instance, if your product is related to investments, you can select channels about finance and cryptocurrency.
+You select thematic channels, and the ads are shown to their subscribers.
+For example, if your product is related to investments, you can choose channels about finance and cryptocurrencies.

 Geolocation.
 You can specify a country, region, or specific city.
 Targeting works based on IP address and SIM card data.

 Interface language.
-We show ads only to those who have Telegram set to the desired language.
+Ads are shown only to those who have Telegram set to the required language.

-Platform and subscription.
-The display is separately configured for iOS and Android users, as well as for Telegram Premium and Wallet owners.
+Platform and Subscription.
+Separate settings for display are available for iOS and Android users, as well as for Telegram Premium and Wallet owners.

 How to use it:

-Suppose you are launching an English language course.
-You choose channels with an audience interested in education and self-development, restrict displays to Russia and CIS countries, target iOS (affluent audience) and Premium subscribers (loyal to paid services).
+Let's say you are launching an English language course.
+You choose channels with an audience interested in education and self-development, limit displays to Russia and CIS countries, target iOS (affluent audience) and Premium subscribers (loyal to paid services).
 This way, you get the most relevant traffic.

 This tool allows you to select specific channels where your ad will be displayed.
-Ads are shown in the feed of these channels (usually in the middle or at the bottom).
+The ad appears in the feed of these channels (usually in the middle or at the bottom).

-Manual entry of links to donor channels.
+Manual input of links to source channels.
 You create the list of platforms where you want to advertise.

 Automatic selection of similar channels.
-The system analyzes the channels you select and suggests additional ones with a similar audience.
+The system analyzes the channels you choose and suggests additional ones with a similar audience.

-Example: you manage a channel about healthy eating and want to attract subscribers.
-In Target Channels, you add channels about fitness, cooking, and a healthy lifestyle.
+Example: you run a channel about healthy eating and want to attract subscribers.
+In Target Channels you add channels about fitness, cooking, and healthy lifestyle.
 The system will display your ad in the feed of these channels to their subscribers.

-Both sections can be combined – for example, select Target Users by interests, while using Target Channels to amplify reach on specific platforms.
+Both sections can be combined – for instance, select Target Users by interests, and use Target Channels to enhance reach on specific platforms.

 Step-by-step guide: launching an advertising campaign

-Now let's get practical.
-We'll go through how to set up a campaign in Telegram Ads from start to finish.
-For this example, let's assume you are using partner access to the dashboard.
+Now let's move on to practice.
+We'll break down how to set up a campaign in Telegram Ads from start to finish.
+For the example, we'll assume you’re using partner access to the dashboard.

-Once your partner provides you with access, you'll enter the Telegram Ads Manager interface.
-This is usually a web dashboard linked to your Telegram account.
+After your partner grants you access, you'll be taken to the Telegram Ads Manager interface.
+Typically, this is a web dashboard linked to your Telegram account.

-Authorization is done through the phone number and confirmation code.
+Authorization takes place via phone number and confirmation code.

 Here you will work with the Target Users and Target Channels sections.

-Target Users: define the geography (for example, Russia, Moscow), language (Russian), and if needed, select interests through subscriptions to specific channels.
+Target Users: specify the geography (e.g., Russia, Moscow), language (Russian), and if necessary, select interests through subscriptions to specific channels.
 You can also exclude existing subscribers of your channel.

 Target Channels: add links to the channels where you want to advertise.
-For starters, we recommend selecting 5-10 channels with similar themes and checking their statistics through open data (for example, via analytics services).
+We recommend starting with 5–10 channels that have a similar theme and checking their statistics through open data (for example, through analytics services).

-Set the display time limits (it can be around the clock or only during specific hours).
+Set the display time frames (you can choose to show it 24/7 or only during specific hours).

 Step 4.
 Creating an Ad

-In this section, you'll write the post text and set up the button.
+In this section, you will write the post text and configure the button.

-Text: up to 160 characters including spaces.
+Text:up to 160 characters including spaces.
 You can use emojis, but they also count as characters.
-Be sure to highlight a benefit or unique selling point to capture the user's interest.
+Be sure to mention the benefit or unique offer to attract the user's interest.

-Button: a link to your channel is automatically generated (of the form
+Button:a link to your channel is automatically generated (in the form of

 Step 5.
 Budget and Bids

-Set your daily budget limit (for example, 100 euros per day) and the maximum bid per 1000 impressions.
-We recommend starting with the average market rate – 2–3 euros, to test demand.
-The platform will show the projected reach based on the selected parameters.
+Set a daily budget limit (for example, 100 euros per day) and the maximum bid per 1000 impressions.
+We recommend starting with the average market bid – 2–3 euros, to test demand.
+The platform will show the projected reach based on the chosen parameters.

 Step 6.
 Launch and Moderation

 After saving, the campaign is sent for moderation.
 Typically, the review takes from a few hours to a day.
-Moderators monitor compliance with the rules: no prohibited topics (drugs, weapons, pornography), the text does not contain insults, and the link leads to a real channel.
+Moderators ensure compliance with the rules: there are no prohibited topics (drugs, weapons, pornography), the text does not contain insults, and the link directs to a real channel.

-If everything is fine, the campaign is launched, and you start receiving impressions and subscribers.
+If everything is good, the campaign is launched, and you start receiving impressions and subscribers.

 Step 7.
 Tracking Results

-Key metrics – CTR (click-through rate) and cost per subscriber (CPA).
-Analyze this data and adjust your settings as needed: change bids, add/remove channels, test different ad texts.
+Key metrics are CTR (click-through rate) and cost per subscriber (CPA).
+Analyze this data and adjust settings as needed: change bids, add/exclude channels, test different ad texts.

 Pros and Cons of Telegram Ads

-Telegram Ads is a powerful yet specialized tool.
-Before investing your budget, weigh all the pros and cons.
+Telegram Ads is a powerful yet niche tool.
+Before allocating your budget, weigh all the pros and cons.

 Pros:

-Massive reach.The Telegram audience is growing, and ads are displayed in channels with millions of subscribers.
+Huge reach.The Telegram audience is growing, and ads are shown in channels with millions of subscribers.

-Premium context.Ads in the official feed are perceived as part of the channel, which increases trust.
+Premium context.Ads in the official feed are perceived as part of the channel, which enhances trust.

 Flexible targeting.The ability to target interests through subscriptions is a unique feature.